 Santa Fe is our muse and Northern New Mexico is our playground in this new workshop.
 Explore the backroads, hidden corners, high points, along with the jewels and gems that Reid has uncovered in his 30 years living in this magical part of the world.
 The high-desert light is all-enveloping, the landscape laid bare, and the history of ancient cultures takes center stage even today.
 To further enrich our experience, Reid introduces you to a number of his favorite local artists who share their studios, sage advice, and creative insights

-Use the power to photography to reveal truths about a place—about Santa Fe, in Northern New Mexico.
+Use the power of photography to reveal truths about a place—about Santa Fe, in Northern New Mexico.

 A Portrait of Santa Fe holds its arms open to consider the idea of “a sense of place” by photographing the regions unique landscape, light and color, architecture, history and culture, moment, and its people.